 Three decades ago, Michael invented the concept and coined the phrase while a consultant for McKinsey & Company.
 I recently had the privilege of speaking with him about how this term should be applied in the B2B context.
 (For an overview of what every value proposition should include, go to my MarketingExperiments blog: “Direct from the Source: What a value proposition is, what it isn’t, and the five questions it must answer.”)

 Here’s a summary of what Michael revealed:

-1. A real value proposition defines the purpose of your business model.
+1. A fundamental value proposition defines the purpose of your business model.

-- Who your target customers are, what you want them to do in what timeframe and the competing alternatives.
+- Your target customers are what you want them to do in what timeframe and the competing alternatives.

 - As a result, what specific, measurable experiences these customers will get, including price.
 How do these experiences compare to the alternatives?
 This includes both superior and inferior experiences.

 - How your business improves your customers’ business more than competing alternatives.